Artpeii/NACSA-CTF-25-NOTE/Phase_1/intro_terminal_s2.md

 ## Minigame: File Traverser
 <img width="1390" height="778" alt="image" src="https://github.com/user-attachments/assets/01bc3b66-5629-4082-a5b1-b32891765476" /><br>
 <img width="1815" height="848" alt="image" src="https://github.com/user-attachments/assets/04d31aa0-0cb7-4afa-90ff-f069031ae67a" /><br>
-Mission: the mission generated will be randomised, but usually it's about moving to the given directory using `cd` or move/copy a file/folder to another directory (usually `/` directory) using `mv` and `cp` <br>
+Mission: the mission generated will be randomised, but usually it's about moving to the given directory using `cd` or move/copy a file/folder to another directory (usually `/` directory) using `mv` and `cp`.
+Also, use `ls` to check the files' names since most of them were hidden (????) by default. <br>
 - I managed to win 1500 points and gained 3rd place at the time.